wiredzax/Drawbot/README.md

 ```
    - Syntax:
    Keys are model names users can specify (e.g., `draw a cat model:your_model_name`), and values are the exact filenames in your ComfyUI models/checkpoints/ directory.

-   I have supplied some mode names that can before online in the "available_models.py file, if you do not have those files please add your own.
+   I have supplied some model names that can be found online in the "available_models.py file, if you do not have those files please add your own.

 Update config/default_model.py to set the default model (must match a key from AVAILABLE_MODELS):